 - Location - Working from home, if applicable, means that you don't have to worry about office politics, company hierarchies or an expensive and stressful daily commute.

-- Salary - Your earning potential is much higher when self-employed - everything is in your hands and, financially, the sky's the limit.
+- Salary - Your earning potential is much higher when self-employed - everything is in your hands, meaning you can take on more work at various times of the day.
+Financially, the sky's the limit.

 Disadvantages of self-employment

 Despite the advantages, there are some inevitable risks involved in self-employment.
 These include:

 - Lack of employee benefits - You won't get sick pay, holiday pay or any other employee benefit.

 - Long hours - Your working day may be much longer and more irregular than someone who isn't self-employed.
 Business commitments may mean that you spend less time with your friends and family, or struggle to switch off from work life.